 A good quality protein shake will fuel your muscles with the nutrients it needs to grow and repair, sustain your blood sugar levels and can be a super delicious addition to a diet that may be lacking in flavour and versatility.

-When to drink protein shakes
+When should you drink protein shakes?

 I love to make a healthy protein smoothie in the morning, using coconut milk, 1 serve of RAW vanilla protein, ½ a cup of frozen organic berries and some LSA powder (linseed, sunflower seeds and almond seeds).
 This gives me the fuel to get through my morning without needing to think about food (but, let’s face it, I’m always thinking about food anyway).
 It’s great to have a protein shake after a workout too, as training increases the body’s ability to deliver and absorb amino acids (essential for growth and repair) which are found in good quality protein powders.